 In review of Ecclesiastes 5:19 it says, “If God gives us wealth and property and lets us enjoy them, we should be grateful and enjoy what we have worked for.
 It is a gift from God” (GNT).

-I believe that God wants me to view what I have (little or much) with the right perspective; that my possessions are a gift from Him.
-Although they are not intended to be the source of joy, they are a reason to rejoice because every good thing comes from the Lord.
-And my focus should be more on the Giver than on the gift.
-I can be content with what I have when I realize that with God I have everything I could possibly ever need.
+God wants me to view what I have (whether it is much or little) with the right perspective, my possessions are a gift from God.
+Although they are not the source of joy, they are a reason to rejoice because every good thing comes from God.
+I should focus more on the Giver than the gift.
+I can be content with what I have when I realize that with God I have everything I need.

-I’m reminded of the verse from 1 Timothy 6:17 that God “richly provides us with everything for our enjoyment” (NIV).
-That’s the kind of God I serve.
+I’m reminded in 1 Timothy 6:17 that God “richly provides us with everything for our enjoyment” (NIV).
+This is the kind of God I serve.
 He gave me the world for my enjoyment!
-But here’s the problem: I can get so busy getting more that I don’t enjoy what I have.
-Rick Warren explains that one of his favorite things to do is watch the sunrise from the slope in his yard.
-He put a deck chair out there a long time ag.
-It’s not expensive.
-It’s faded, and a couple of its slats are broken.
-However, he loves to sit in that ratty, old chair and watch the sun come up.
-It gives him great pleasure!
+But here’s the problem: I’m so busy getting more that I don’t enjoy what I’ve got.

 What this means to me:

 It's a good thing for me to receive the things I have in my life from God and the good health to enjoy them.
 It’s key for me to enjoy my work and accept my lot in life.
 Everything is a gift from God.